 “Above all sing spiritually,” John Wesley directed early Methodists.
-In addition to worship, United Methodist Hymns present an opportunity to teach, preach, and discuss social power, hope, hurt, exclusion, and inclusion.
-These songs address themes important in the context of disability awareness.
+In addition to worship, selections in the United Methodist Hymnal present an opportunity to teach, preach, and discuss social power, hope, hurt, exclusion, and inclusion.
+These songs and readings address themes important in the context of disability awareness.

 United Methodist Hymnal

 #58: “O For a Thousand Tongues To Sing”: autobiographical work by Charles Wesley.
 The eschatological images of healing — “leap ye lame for joy”— are painful to some, even as they are a sign of hope to others.

 #89 “Joyful Joyful, We Adore Thee”: an inclusive hymn, with a joyful tune from Ludwig van Beethoven’s 9th symphony, written when he was totally Deaf.

 #111 “How Can We Name a Love”: seeks wider, modern expressions of God’s inclusiveness.

 #114 “Many Gifts, One Spirit”: use as a springboard to discuss including the gifts of all, whatever they are, and extend our ideas beyond the typical thinking of gifts.

 #140 “Great is Thy Faithfulness”: this hymn reminds us of God’s presence at all times.
 Its scriptural allusions are strong to those who have lost hope.

 #178 “Hope of the World”: refers to Christ as compassionate, and calls for return of loving mercy to all.